Debian–Mozilla trademark dispute: Iceape

 Iceape was a free software Internet suite based on SeaMonkey.
-It was developed by the Debian Mozilla Team in unison with the SeaMonkey Council's work on their release, but in accordance with Debian's policy of only using free content, copyrighted artwork and proprietary plug-ins were omitted.
+It was developed by the Debian Mozilla Team in unison with the SeaMonkey Council's work on their release, but in accordance with Debian's policy of only using free content -- copyrighted artwork and proprietary plug-ins were omitted.

 A temporary lack of community development support resulted in Iceape being absent from the repository for Debian 5 ("Lenny"), though the iceape-dev and iceape-dev-bin libraries remained available.
 Support later resumed with Debian 6 ("Squeeze"), and by early 2013, the package was available for both Squeeze and June's release of Debian 7 ("Wheezy").

 As of December 2013, the Iceape package was no longer being maintained by the Debian project and users were encouraged to migrate to other packages for security patches.

 Icedove

 Icedove was the Debian project's rebranded version of the Mozilla Thunderbird e-mail client.
 In February 2017, Thunderbird packages were reintroduced into the Debian repositories, and on April 20, 2017, the Icedove package in Debian Stable was de-branded back to Thunderbird.
+Icedove continues to be the default, pre-installed email client in Trisquel.